graphprotocol/ens-rainbow/README.md

-Convert ENS's rainbow table data into a CSV format we can ingest with Postgres' `COPY`.
+Convert ENS's rainbow table data into a SQL script that we can ingest with `psql`, similar to a plain text dump from `pg_dump`.

 Download input for rainbow tables via `gsutil cp gs://ens-files/* .`

-Run this as `cat preimages-* | cargo run --release > data.csv`.
-The output is a CSV with quote `'` and delimiter `|`
+Run this as `cat preimages-* | cargo run --release | gzip > data.sql`.

-Takes a while (10 minutes) on my machine and results in a 30GB file (133M entities)
+Takes a while (10 minutes) on my machine and results in a 6GB file (133M entities)

-Could be made faster by matching regexps instead of deserializing JSON and probably by mmapping files instead of reading from stdin

-**IMPORTANT:** we need to better document the transformation that was made when importing this into staging.

 ## Data import and export